Eidantz/Euroleague-Data-API/README.md

 The API is structured around GraphQL queries powered by **Strawberry GraphQL**.
 You can run the API server locally using **uvicorn**.

 ### Running the API
+Run:
 ```
-uvicorn main:graphql_app --reload
+main.py
 ```

-After starting the server, you can query the GraphQL API on `http://localhost:8000/graphql`.
+After starting the server, you can query the GraphQL API on `http://0.0.0.0:8000/graphql`.

 ### Example Query: Retrieve Clubs Information